Interplay among entanglement, measurement incompatibility, and nonlocality: Preliminary and previous work

 \subsection{General CHSH-type Bell tests}

 In this work, we consider the family of generalized CHSH-type Bell tests.
 Under quantum mechanics, the Bell expression is given by~\cite{acin2012randomness}

 where $\rho_{AB}$ is the underlying bipartite quantum state, $\hat{A}_{x}$ and $\hat{B}_{y}$ are the observables measured by Alice and Bob, according to their measurement choices, $x,y\in\{0,1\}$, respectively.
 The family of Bell expressions is parameterized by $\alpha\geq1$, which tilts the contributions of $\hat{A}_0\otimes(\hat{B}_0+\hat{B}_1)$ and $\hat{A}_1\otimes(\hat{B}_0-\hat{B}_1)$ to the Bell value.
 When $\alpha=1$, Eq.~\eqref{CHSH_type} degenerates to the original CHSH expression defined by Eq.~\eqref{CHSH}~\cite{clauser1969proposed}.
 For simplicity, we call the expression under the fixed parameter of $\alpha$ as $\alpha$-CHSH expression and $\hat{S}_{\alpha}$ the $\alpha$-CHSH operator.
 If the underlying quantum state is separable or the local measurement observables are compatible, the $\alpha$-CHSH expression is upper bounded by $S(\alpha)\leq 2\alpha$, which commits a local hidden variable model to reproduce the correlation.
-Observation of a larger value, termed Bell inequality violation, necessarily implies the existence of entanglement and measurement incompatibility between the local measurement observables.
-In quantum theory, the largest value of $\alpha$-CHSH expression is $2\sqrt{\alpha^2+1}$.
+In quantum theory, the largest value of $\alpha$-CHSH expression is $2\sqrt{\alpha^2+1}$~\cite{acin2012randomness}.
+Observation of a Bell value in $(2\alpha,2\sqrt{\alpha^2+1}]$, termed Bell-inequality violation, necessarily implies the existence of entanglement between two local systems and measurement incompatibility between the local measurement observables~\cite{acin2012randomness}.
+The generalized CHSH-type Bell inequalities have been used for parameter estimation in tasks of DI randomness generation~\cite{acin2012randomness,wooltorton2022tight} and quantum key distribution~\cite{Woodhead2021deviceindependent}, which can outperform the original CHSH inequality in certain practical cases.

 In the study of Bell nonlocality, we do not put prior trust in the underlying physical systems.
 In particular, we do not assume a bounded system dimension.
 Nevertheless, the simplicity of CHSH-type Bell expressions allows us to apply Jordan's lemma to effectively reduce the system to a mixture of qubit pairs~\cite{acin2007device}.
 We shall explain how to apply this result when we come to the part of main results.